azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ## NodePort (Optional)

 So far, we have learned about the default service type in Kubernetes (ClusterIP).
 The next one we'll cover is called `NodePort`.
 A `NodePort` service exposes the service on each worker node at a static port.
-You'll be able to call the service from outside the cluster, even the internet, if the node had a public IP adress.
+You'll be able to call the service from outside the cluster, even the internet, if the node had a public IP address.
 By default, also a ClusterIP service, to which the NodePort service routes, is automatically created.

 To demonstrate the behavior, we'll create a new service called `nodeport-contactsapi` that will select all of the API pods currently running in the cluster - basically the same behavior as the ClusterIP service, but accessible via \<NodeIp>:\<NodePort>.